 \subsection{Split Model}

-Most ML models, particularly neural networks, are compositions of layers: the output of one layer feeds the next until the final layer.
-This structure enables \emph{split learning} \cite{splitnn}, which partitions a network at a cut layer.
-In a typical setup, the data owner trains the front segment and the model owner trains the back segment, coordinating forward and backward passes to reduce data exposure.
+Most ML models, particularly neural networks, compose layers: one layer's output feeds the next until the final layer.
+This enables \emph{split learning}~\cite{splitnn}, partitioning a network at a cut layer.
+Typically, the data owner trains the front segment and the model owner trains the back segment, coordinating to reduce data exposure.

-In secure inference, this idea yields \emph{split inference} (e.g., \cite{splithe,c2pi}): the front segment is executed within a secure protocol, while the remaining layers run in the clear.
-This reduces the cryptographic workload and thus latency, while limiting input leakage to the (carefully chosen) intermediate activations at the cut layer.
+In secure inference, this yields \emph{split inference} (e.g., \cite{splithe,c2pi}): the front segment executes within a secure protocol, while remaining layers run in the clear, reducing cryptographic workload and latency while limiting input leakage to the (carefully chosen) intermediate activations at the cut layer.

-In \textsc{PrivaDE}, we also employ split-model inference, but propose a more sophisticated three-way split that factorizes $M$ as $C \circ B \circ A$ (Figure~\ref{fig:privdesplit}): \begin{enumerate} \item \textbf{Block $A$.} Contains the initial layers up to (and including) the first activation.
-We insert a \emph{secret mixer} that permutes $A$'s outputs; this mixer can be an invertible linear layer or an invertible $1\times 1$ convolution that mixes channels (see \cite{flow}).
-Block $A$ is evaluated via a maliciously secure 2PC: Alice supplies weights, Bob supplies inputs.
-The output of $A$ is given only to Bob. \item \textbf{Block $B$.} Comprises intermediate layers.
-The first layer of $B$ incorporates the inverse mixer to undo $A$'s permutation.
-The $B$--$C$ cut is chosen by the C2PI boundary-search procedure \cite{c2pi}.
+In \textsc{PrivaDE}, we also employ split-model inference, but use a three-way split that factorizes $M$ as $C \circ B \circ A$ (Figure~\ref{fig:privdesplit}): \begin{enumerate} \item \textbf{Block $A$.} Contains the initial layers up to (and including) the first activation.
+We insert a \emph{secret mixer} that permutes $A$'s outputs; this mixer is an invertible linear layer or an invertible $1\times 1$ convolution that mixes channels~\cite{flow}.
+Block $A$ is evaluated via a maliciously secure 2PC: Alice supplies weights, Bob supplies inputs, and only Bob learns the output of $A$. \item \textbf{Block $B$.} Comprises the intermediate layers.
+Its first layer incorporates the inverse mixer to undo $A$'s permutation.
+The $B$--$C$ cut is chosen by the C2PI boundary-search procedure~\cite{c2pi}.
 Bob executes $B$ locally after receiving the corresponding weights from Alice. \item \textbf{Block $C$.} Contains the remaining layers up to the output.
 Alice executes $C$ after receiving the activations produced by $B$ from Bob. \end{enumerate}

-The $B$--$C$ split follows prior work aiming to curb input leakage while reducing runtime.
-We adopt the C2PI boundary search \cite{c2pi}, which probes candidate cut layers by attempting input reconstruction from the cut-layer activations; for images, a split is accepted when the structural similarity index with the original input falls below $0.3$, which represents the image not being recognizable by human eye.
+The $B$--$C$ split follows prior work that balances input-leakage mitigation and runtime.
+We adopt the C2PI boundary search~\cite{c2pi}, which probes candidate cut layers by attempting input reconstruction from cut-layer activations; for images, a split is accepted when the structural similarity index with the original input falls below $0.3$, which represents the image not being recognizable by human eye.